biblhertz/Datathink23_MappingGND/README.md

 ##  Step 4:  Presentation on Mapbox Platform

+We now have the data and the vector piolygons together in one file.

-We need webspace for hosting our GeoJSON and HTML files.
+We will need some webspace for hosting our GeoJSON and HTML files.
 Github works just fine.
+Otherwise contact your admin 👍

-But we also need a map service like Leaflet, Arcgis or Mapbox which gives us the actual cartographic context.
+But we also need a map service like Leaflet, ArcGis or Mapbox which gives us the actual cartographic context.
+You wouldn't want to start your own server, would you?

-For this exercise, we use Mapbox.
+Fortunately, there is ample choice of web map solutions.
+For this exercise, we use Mapbox, which is mostly free.

 First, and obviously, create an account on [mapbox.com](https://www.mapbox.com/).